noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA3.md

 - Relevant Sources

 ##### Analysis and interpretation
-- Analysis of qualatative and quantitative data that identifies
+- *Analysis* of qualitative and quantitative data that identifies
 	- Relevant evidence
 	- Trends, patterns or relationships
 	- Limitations

 X3

-- Insightful interpreation of evidence justified by scientific a
+- Insightful *interpretation* of evidence justified by scientific arguments

-#####
+##### Conclusion and Evaluation
+- Insightful interpreation of